 Being a Professional

-Here you will find 15 of my top tips I wish I’d known when I started.
+Here you will find 15 of the top tips I wish I’d known when I started.
 They would have saved me a lot of heartache, embarrassment and time.
 Take these tips on board and you will have the benefit of my experience and hopefully be able to move forward faster than I did over those 20 years.
-What’s more, you’ll have your ideal job and a career to match.
+Also, you’ll have your ideal job and a career to match.

 1. Fight Your Corner

 When you work in as a professional, everybody thinks they know what you do, how it should be done.
 They’ve looked it up on Google.
 They think they understand, but they don’t.
 Nobody understands the role you play in a company.
-You have to keep telling managers and workers what you do, why you do it and the benefits that the company or person gets from it.
-Things like keeping them legal, keeping workers safe from harm, all of these things.
+Keep telling managers and workers what you do, why you do it and the benefits that the company or person gets from it.
+Things like keeping them legal, keeping workers safe from harm, these things.
 It will sound repetitive to your own ears but it needs saying to anyone new or who questions your motives.
-Don’t give up because you’re going to have to say these things over and over so they eventually understand what you’re trying to do.
+Don’t give up because you will have to say these things over and over so they eventually understand what you’re trying to do.

 2. Build Trust

 This builds on the point above and it’s about building up trust by being consistent, being honest, being ethical and always having the best interests of the company and the employees at heart.

 Support can be from colleagues, friends, Facebook pages or even the forums that abound on the Internet.
 You will need these friends because things don’t always go right and health and safety is not always black and white.
 You’ll need someone you trust as a sounding board for difficult or novel situations.

 4. Get Paid for What You Do